XBYXR9/GentleStar/README.md

 │ wheels

 ## State Machine
-- lane_following → normal driving using lane detection
+- LANE_FOLLOWING → normal driving using lane detection
-- duck_stopped → stopped because duck is blocking path
+- DUCK_STOP → stopped because duck is blocking path
-- duck_overtake → executing maneuver around duck
+- GO_AROUND → executing maneuver around duck
-- red_line_stopped → stopped at red stop line for 2 seconds
+- RED_STOP → stopped at red stop line for 3 seconds
-- intersection_maneuver → executing A* planned intersection turn
+- INTERSECTION → executing A* planned turn
-- u_turn → rotating in place until camera geometry confirms the opposite lane
-- goal_reached → destination reached and wheels stopped

-## Intersection Penalty
-The live A* planner is `astar_search()` inside `packages/navigation/src/navigate.py`.
-Its runtime intersection penalty defaults to 1000.0 and can be toggled to 0.0 from the dashboard for plain shortest-path routing.

-Intersections cost more than ordinary tiles because each one means a red-line stop plus an intersection maneuver.
-The Manhattan heuristic intentionally ignores those penalties; because every move still costs at least one tile, the heuristic stays admissible and A* remains optimal for the weighted route cost.
+We also built a standalone U-turn maneuver during development, but removed
+it: the fixed start/goal route above never requires one, so it added complexity without serving the actual driving task.

 ## Limitations
 - **Lighting sensitivity**: lane and duck detection use fixed HSV thresholds, so they are tuned for the TUM lab's lighting and would need re-tuning under a different setup.